Faizanshah21/Faizanshah21/README.md

 - 👋 Hi, I’m Syed Faizan Ali
-- 👀 I’m interested in Computer Science and Programming
+- 👀 I’m a software engineer graduate from COMSATS University.
-- 🌱 I’m currently working on Android Development
+- 🌱 I’m currently working on native Android Development at BrainX Technologies.
-- 📫 How to reach me syedzada411@gmail.com
+- 📫 Feel free to reach me with your queries at syedfaizanali411@gmail.com

 <!---
 Faizanshah21/Faizanshah21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.